eugene-manuilov/cfpack/README.md

 A small CLI tool that can help you to deal with huge CloudFormation templates by splitting it into multiple smaller templates.
 Using this tool you can also build sharable drop-in templates that you can share across your projects.

-> Note: this project is in its early stages and may lack some functionality or may have some bugs.
-Please, create a new issue if you find something.
-It will help to make this tool better.

 [![cfpack](https://asciinema.org/a/TXlSiEeZvDNBUl2lOahyHmith.svg)](https://asciinema.org/a/TXlSiEeZvDNBUl2lOahyHmith)

 ## Table of Contents